10 Beginner 3D Prints That Actually Work (2025)

 10 Beginner 3D Prints That Actually Work (2025 Edition)

 Just got your first 3D printer?
+First take a look at our guide on Getting Started with 3D Printing.
 Skip the failed dragons and start with these 10 beginner-friendly models that teach calibration, support removal, and material handling—while producing something you’ll actually use.
 Every project is printable with PLA or PETG and includes suggested settings and skill focus.

 Why these prints matter